uom-resquant/modelling_book/docs/08_logistic_regression.md

 Effect plots in this context are particularly helpful because they summarise the results using probabilities, which is what you see plotted on the y-axis.

 We don’t have to print them all.
 When we are primarily concerned with one of them, as in this case, that’s the one we want to emphasise when presenting and discussing our results.
-There isn’t much point discussing the results for the variables we simply defined as control (given what our research goal was).
-So in this case we would ask for the plot for our input measuring race/ethnicity:
+There isn’t much point in discussing the results for the variables we simply defined as control (given what our research goal was).
+So, in this case, we would ask for the plot for our input measuring race/ethnicity: